-This report has been prepared by Mark Abrams (Abrams) using public documents acquired by the author and private documents given to the author by Freegold for this purpose; as well the author's direct observations made during the course of the 2015 drill progam.
-While reasonable care has been taken in preparing this report, Abrams cannot guarantee the accuracy or completeness of all supporting documentation.
-In particular, Abrams did not attempt to determine the veracity of geochemical data reported by Freegold or third parties, nor did Abrams attempt to conduct duplicate sampling for comparison with the geochemical results provided by other parties.
+This report has been prepared by John Woodman (Woodman) using public documents acquired by the author and private documents given to the author by Freegold for this purpose; as well the author's direct observations made during the course of the 2016 drill program.
+The author used his experience to determine if information from previous reports was suitable for inclusion in this Report and adjusted the information as required.
+The author has not independently verified the legal ownership of the Property, nor has he verified the status of the claims.
 The interpretive views expressed herein are those of the author and may or may not reflect the views of Freegold or the property owners.